 Sd - A Square Dance Caller's Helper

 There have been a number of recent false positives from anti-virus software, due to that software getting increasingly picky.
 You may need to disable anti-virus software when downloading.
-All versions of Sd and Sdtty are scanned before release, on multiple anti-virus programs, and the computer on which Sd is developed is scanned frequently.
+All versions of Sd and Sdtty are scanned before release, and the computer on which Sd is developed is scanned frequently.

 There is a "Frequently Asked Questions" (FAQ) file.
 See the link below.